unexist/birdhouse/README.md

 - 1x HC SR501 Pir motion sensor
 - 1x Pi cam
 - 1x Cam cable for Pi Zero
-- A bit of wiring..
+- A bit of wiring, tin and filament

+# Print settings

+Nothing special, model can be printed on the back in one go.

 # Prototype